 (24) Retain personal clothing and possessions as space permits with the understanding that the assisted living program may limit the number of personal possessions retained at the facility for the health and safety of other residents.

-(25) Return to the program from a hospitalization or a 15 day or greater stay in any skilled facility, unless the manager has documented that the resident’s care needs exceed what the program can provide.

-B. Confidential Information.
+[]B. Confidential Information.

 (1) Any case discussion, disclosure of health information, consultation, examination, or treatment of a resident is: